Daph1986/Postfly-business-card-creator/README.md

 + Adobe XD

 **Others**
-+ Adobe Photoshop: to resize the images
++ Adobe Photoshop: to resize the images and provide the images of arrows, ect where necessary (for example the README.md images)
 + Adobe Illustrator: to adjust the business cards templates
 + Adobe InDesign to make a favicon
 + VSCode: to write the code in